Current Organic Chemistry - Volume 24, Issue 1, 2020

 Construction of Carbon-Carbon and Carbon-Heteroatom Bonds: Enabled by Visible Light

 Authors: Animesh Mondal and Chhanda MukhopadhyayThe present review provides an overview of visible light-mediated environment- friendly approaches over the past decade for the formation of carbon-carbon and carbon-heteroatom framework.
 This area has recently emerged as a versatile, environmentally benign and green platform for the development of a highly sustainable synthetic methodology.
-According to the recent advancements, visible light has come to the for Read More
+According to the recent advancements, visible light has come to the forefront in synthetic organic chemistry as a powerful green strategy for the activation of small molecules.

 -